With the financial leverage in CFD trading we can trade with a small capital compared to traditional investment.

-In CFD online trading, leverage works just like a lever does in physics, allowing you to lift (or press etc.) bodies with less effort than the weight or strength required without a lever.
-In this figure, let’s see what happens with leverage of 1:20.
+In CFD trading, leverage works exactly like leverage in physics, allowing you to lift (or push, etc.) bodies with less effort than the weight or force required without the lever.

-What we have just seen is an example of leverage in equity markets.
-Shares are among the most appreciated instruments by those who trade with CFDs, as CFD brokers generally allow trading on the most important stocks.
+What we have just seen is an example of leverage in the stock market.
+Stocks are among the most popular tools for CFD traders, as CFD brokers usually allow you to trade the most important stocks.

-Another very interesting market for leverage is the Forex.
-The Forex, or currency market, in fact, generally has the highest leverage compared to other types of markets.
+Another very interesting market in terms of leverage is Forex.
+The foreign exchange market or Forex, in fact, generally has the highest leverage compared to other markets.

-With the entry into law of ESMA in 2018, leverage on Forex trading for basic customers is 1:30, which compared to the 1:2 on Bitcoin is definitely much higher.
+With ESMA coming into effect in 2018, Forex leverage for basic clients is 1:30, which compared to Bitcoin’s 1:2 is definitely much higher.

-For clients with a professional account, however, leverage is generally much higher and on average brokers offer leverage ranging from 1:300 to 1:400.
+On the other hand, for professional clients, the leverage is generally much higher and, on average, brokers have a leverage that varies from 1:300 to 1:400.

-We have already said that with leverage the result is that only a small part is invested with respect to the capital on which it is negotiated.
+We have already said that with leverage the result is that only a small part is invested in relation to the capital with which it is quoted.

 This concept must be clear.
 For example, if I want to trade for $10,000 in the Forex market, with a leverage of 1:30 instead of investing $10,000, I will be able to invest “only” $330.